hserib/Python-Center/README.md

 # Python-Center
-Here, you will get all python related projects, scripts or solutions
+Here, you will get all python related projects, scripts and solutions